dffdff2423/Content.AL.UIKit/README.md

 A collection of tools, widgets, etc for styling RobustToolbox games.
 A bit opinionated (see: BaseStyle requiring you specify two five color palettes) but only in ways you can simply ignore if you want.

 **Last updated for RT version \[unreleased\].
-May not work with newer builds!**
+May not work with newer builds!**<br/>
+**Project is not yet versioned!
+Use at your own risk.**

 ## Adding to your project
-This project is in the form of a **RobustToolbox mod**, add it to your project's solution and use it as a dependency from your main module (typically `Content.Client`).
+This project is in the form of a **RobustToolbox mod**, add it to your project's solution and use it as a dependency from your main client module (typically `Content.Client`).
 You may need to adjust your packaging script to make sure the additional dll is included with your client builds.
 No resources are provided, but you'll want to have the following in your resources for the stylesheet defaults to work:
 - NotoSans and NotoSans Display at `/Fonts/NotoSans/` and `/Fonts/NotoSansDisplay/` respectively.
 Make sure to include bold and italic variants.
   - As for why this doesn't just use the engine provided version, italic and bold are not included with the engine, as the font in the engine is intended to be replaced by the end user.